 Both the sedans offer petrol and diesel fuel options in their respective sedans and tried to make them powerful than others.
 While engine size of petrol trims are equal in both, their produced power and torque differs and make Elantra powerful than New Altis.

-The Refreshed Elantra is equipped with a 2.0 liter petrol mill which is responsible to derive the max output [email protected] peak torque [email protected] On the other side, in New Altis, this figure goes only up [email protected]@4000rpm respectively in its 1.8 liter petrol trim.
+The Refreshed Elantra is equipped with a 2.0 liter petrol mill which is responsible to derive the max output of [email protected] and peak torque of [email protected] On the other side, in New Altis, this figure goes only up to [email protected] and [email protected] respectively in its 1.8 liter petrol trim.
 Diesel unit of Elantra is more powerful as well and make the New Altis sits behind.
 Hyundai’s Elantra is powered by a 1.6 liter diesel mill over the 1.4 liter of New Altis and develops 126bhp and 260Nm of impressive power and torque which is clearly better than Altis’s 87.2bhp and 205Nm.

 Further, Hyundai has geared up its Elantra with manual and automatic both transmissions in its petrol and diesel (6-speed in both) trims while again Toyota lacks here and provides just a manual transmission in its diesel trim, its petrol model gets 7-speed auto gearbox too with newly introduced paddle shift along with 6-speed manual though which is a great move and will assist the New Altis petrol to give a better drivability on road.